piraeusdatastore/piraeus-operator/README.md

 ## Contributing

-This Operator is currently under heavy development: documentation and examples will quickly go out of date.
+This Operator is currently under heavy development: documentation and examples will change frequently.
+Always use the latest release.

 If you'd like to contribute, please visit https://gitlab.com/linbit/piraeus-operator and look through the issues to see if there something you'd like to work on.
 If